On torsion anomalous intersections: Introduction

+An interesting aspect of the bounds in our result is that the dependence on $V$ is completely explicit and the constants depend only on the dimension, degree and height of the ambient variety and on $\eta$; this kind of uniformity was also implicit but not explicitly stated in \cite{BMZOnUnlikely}.

-In addition we bound the degree of the torsion varieties $B+\zeta$ minimal for the maximal $V$-torsion anomalous that we consider; these bounds provide, in principle, an algorithm to find all such anomalous varieties.
-The effective statements require some further notation and they are given in Theorem \ref{weakstrict} for maximal torsion anomalous varieties which are not translates, in Theorems \ref{tadimzero} and \ref{tadimzero2} for maximal torsion anomalous points and in Theorems \ref{trasla} and \ref{trasla2} for maximal torsion anomalous translates of positive dimension.\\
+Those in Theorem \ref{codimensionerelativauno} are only some of the bounds we obtain.
+In addition we bound the degree of the torsion varieties $B+\zeta$ minimal for the maximal $V$-torsion anomalous that we consider; also in these bounds the implied constants are uniform in the variety $V$.

+Our method is completely effective.
+As mentioned above, it is well known that an effective proof of Theorem \ref{codimensionerelativauno} for any relative codimension implies the effective Mordell-Lang Conjecture, a problem outside the reach of the current methods and theories; so the restriction to relative codimension one is strong, but natural.
+In Section \ref{sezML} we give some implications of our theorem on the effective and quantitative Mordell-Lang Conjecture.\\

-The proof of our main theorem has four main ingredients: the deep Zhang inequality, the strong explicit Arithmetic B\'ezout theorem by Philippon, a sharper variant of an effective result by Galateau on the Bogomolov Conjecture, and the relative Lehmer bound in CM abelian varieties by Carrizosa.
+Unlike in \cite{BMZ1}, the proof of our main theorem avoids the use of Ax's result and is based on the following main ingredients: the deep Zhang inequality; the strong explicit Arithmetic B\'ezout Theorem by Philippon; a sharper variant of an effective result by Galateau on the Bogomolov Conjecture for non-translates; the relative Lehmer bound in CM abelian varieties by Carrizosa for points; an inductive method for translates of positive dimension.
+The use of a Lehmer-type bound {forces} the assumption of CM.
+In Section \ref{ingredienti} we recall these mentioned results.

-In the proofs we need to distinguish whether a $V$-torsion anomalous variety $Y$ is or not itself a translate.

-If $Y$ is not a translate then the Zhang inequality, the explicit Arithmetic B\'ezout theorem, and a functorial version of the effective Bogomolov Conjecture are sufficient.
-This case is proved in a product of elliptic curves, as the Bogomolov type bounds do not require any assumption on complex multiplication.

-If $Y$ is a point we use the Zhang inequality, the explicit Arithmetic B\'ezout theorem and the relative Lehmer bound; here we need to assume that the elliptic curve has CM, as a sharp Lehmer type bound is known only under this hypothesis.

-Finally, we reduce the case of translates of positive dimension to the case of points.
-To this aim we also use a result recalled in the appendix by Patrice Philippon, which relates the essential minimum of a translate to the height of the point of translation.

-Theorem \ref{codimensionerelativauno} can be easily generalised to abelian varieties, in the following sense. \begin{thm} Let $V$ be a weak-transverse variety in an abelian variety $A$ with CM.
-Let $g$ be the maximal dimension of a simple factor of $A$.
-If $\codim V\geq g+1$, then the maximal $V$-torsion anomalous varieties of relative codimension 1 are finitely many and they have degree and normalised height effectively bounded. \end{thm} For clarity, we first present the proof of Theorem \ref{codimensionerelativauno}, where the technicalities are simpler to follow.
-We then explain how this generalises to abelian varieties in Section \ref{lastab}.

-We notice that the most interesting case remains the case of elliptic curves, in the sense that there is the largest number of subgroups.
-A breaking-through result would be the proof of Theorem \ref{codimensionerelativauno} for any relative codimension with an effective method.
-Such a general result would imply the effective Mordell-Lang Conjecture.